behan101/Threat-Hunt-Cargo-Hold/README.md

 <img width="1950" height="506" alt="image" src="https://github.com/user-attachments/assets/8bc85ab9-3341-4ce2-bb92-f45347318603" />

 Exfiltration of data was confirmed through the usage of command-line HTTP clients that enabled scriptable data transfers.
-This command syntax can be added to the detections rule of the defender team.
+This command syntax can be added to the detection rules of the defender team.
 The evidence indicates that there were many transfers of varying file names which could potentially have sensitive stakeholder information.

 <img width="1973" height="472" alt="image" src="https://github.com/user-attachments/assets/ff379502-3cc9-4687-a2e0-0971ff6cafba" />